 A recreated sample of the new score report

 I was able to find an article on the Predictive Index Company website that includes a link to a complete score conversion table: https://predictiveindex.force.com/implement/s/article/Cognitive-Assessment.
 Scroll to the bottom and look for Raw to Scale Score Conversion Table.
 This table will allow you to convert each raw score to a percentile score.

 What are the PLI/PILI cut-off scores?

 A cut-off score, or a target score, is determined by the job profile, the employer’s decision, and the advice received by the assessment company that provides the PILI to the employer (it could be the Predictive Index company or their resellers).
-Luckily, the Predictive Index has published a PDF with a detailed list of target scores for different job profiles.
-Please look at page 27 on this file to see some useful examples.
+Luckily, a Predictive Index partner has published a PDF with a detailed list of target scores for different job profiles.
+Please look at page 2 on this file to see some useful examples.

 Is There Negative Marking on the PLI Test?

 You will not be penalized for incorrect answers.
 However, the score report provides details about the number of incorrect answers you had, per each section (numerical, verbal, abstract) and the recruiter can theoretically use this information.
 However, to the best of my knowledge, incorrect answers do not affect the decision-making process either.
 My tip – focus on answering as many questions as possible, and guess when you’re not sure of the answer.